bstevens00/Data-Science-Portfolio/Project 1 - Classify Gender by Test Grade - Synthetic/README.md

 ## The Goals

-If the gender of a student can be classified based upon their test grades in math, reading, and writing, use this information to help inform other teachers of gender-based weaknesses and strengths to better reach students better as teachers.
+If the gender of a student can be classified based upon their test grades in math, reading, and writing, use this information to help inform other teachers of gender-based weaknesses and strengths to better reach students.

 ## Navigating this Project